 There is an iOS and an Android app that let you view stats, moderate comments and create and edit posts and pages.

-The images I uploaded did not appear sharp and crisp on retina devices (Macbooks, iPhones).
+Images I uploaded appeared sharp and crisp on retina devices (Macbooks, iPhones).

 There is a Mailchimp “widget” you can add— but it’s not really a widget.
 It just asks you to paste in your Mailchimp embed code.
 It’s also tough to find: it’s under Widgets in your WP Admin.
 Show Screenshot